jackkweyunga/nidajs/README.md

 ```

->> Therefore its usage extends all node frameworks.
+>> Therefore its usage extends to most all node frameworks.

 # Contributing